 - If you are renting a property we are acting as letting agents of, we will share your personal data with any utility or similar company in respect of invoices which relate to your use and occupation of the property for the period of the tenancy.

 - If you are renting a property we are acting as letting agents of, we will share your personal data with any tracing agent, debt collection company or legal firm we may employ if you vacate the property owing money to us or for any other lawful reason.

 - To provide your personal information to the Home Office if we are requested to do so under the ‘Right to Rent’ regulations.

-- Where you engage us for property management services we will share your personal information with third party lenders as is necessary to allow us to fulfil our obligations to you and in order to manage and advise you on your property or portfolio.
+- Where you engage us for property management services we will share your personal information with other parties to include third party lenders as is necessary to allow us to fulfil our obligations to you and in order to manage and advise you on your property or portfolio.

 - If we sell any part of our business and/or integrate it with another organisation your details may be disclosed to our advisers and to prospective purchasers or joint venture partners and their advisers.
 If this occurs the new owners of the business will only be permitted to use your information in the same or similar way as set out in this privacy notice.

 - We will share personal information with our regulators, governmental or quasi-governmental organisations, law enforcement authorities and with courts, tribunals and arbitrators as may be required from time to time in order to comply with our regulatory and legal obligations;

 - Where we use third party services providers who process personal information on our behalf in order to provide services to us.
 This includes IT systems providers, website hosting service providers and IT contractors as well as third party referencing or screening agencies for the purposes of the prevention and detection of crime.

 - We may share your personal information with any person working within Moscrops on a need-to-know basis to ensure we are able to perform our obligations to you.